IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_pool.rst

     (Required for new resource) The unique identifier of a service instance.

-  description (False, str, None)
+  enabled (False, bool, None)
-    Descriptive text of the load balancer pool
+    Whether the load balancer pool is enabled

+  origins (True, list, None)
+    (Required for new resource) Origins info

-  monitor (False, str, None)
+  instance_id (True, str, None)
-    The ID of the load balancer monitor to be associated to this pool
+    (Required for new resource) Instance Id

   notification_channel (False, str, None)
     The notification channel,It is a webhook url

-  healthcheck_region (False, str, None)
-    Health check region of VSIs

   healthcheck_subnets (False, list, None)
     Health check subnet crn of VSIs

+  monitor (False, str, None)
+    The ID of the load balancer monitor to be associated to this pool

-  enabled (False, bool, None)
+  description (False, str, None)
-    Whether the load balancer pool is enabled
+    Descriptive text of the load balancer pool

   id (False, str, None)